 Finalize Your Monetization Strategy

 The ultimate motto of any business is to generate maximum revenue and increase a loyal customer base.
-There are several popular revenue models you can opt to make your vegetable delivery business profitable for your vendors and yourself too.
-Some major revenue sources are:
+There are several popular models you can opt for to make your vegetable delivery business profitable for your vendors and yourself too.
+Some major revenue sources are

 This is the primary revenue source where you can earn a commission from each order placed by customers.